 They are peculiar, funny looking things, promising a treasure trove of juicy red gems.
 They’re so darn unassuming you fall for their deal.
 But what they don’t let on is exactly how difficult it is to get to the gems or that there are about 613 of them, each of which is only 5 – 12 millimetres in size, AND it takes an awful lot to feel even remotely full, if you call what you do with them eating anyway.

-Seriously, it takes about three days to find all of them.
-And the harvest efforts leave a colossal perma-red stain on your fingers.
+Seriously, it takes about three days to find all of them, and the harvest leaves a colossal perma-red stain on your fingers.
 (There are reasons these are not a popular grocery store item and why they’ve been rebranded for sale as a bottled juice.)

 The results?
-My second divorce and current 2+ years 100% date free, the upshot of the pomegranate experience leading directly to my current self-avowed prohibition to all things fruit.
+The upshot of the pomegranate experience leading directly to current dating prohibition.

 Obviously, I get it.
 The problem was never the fruit, it was that I didn’t choose the right one for me: A banana.

 My BFF had been spot on with on her first adage for my new life.
 And for two years I’ve mostly bought one banana at a time.
 But I am back to bunches.
 I’m okay with that moving forward, and I’ve come up with a strategy to keep the hoarding manageable.